NICMx/rdap-server/behavior-configuration.md

 # Configuring Red Dog server behavior

-This document tells you how to set up your RDAP server behavior, from which should be the response language, which zones request it it should respond, till if it should respond to a reverse address lookup.
+This document explains how to tweak a Red Dog server's behavior.

 1. Find the **WEB-INF/configuration.properties** file in your installation directory.
 It should look like this: